 Old-world Customs and Craftsmanship at St. Lawrence Church Stangelville

-Old-world artisans decorated the interior of St. Lawrence Church Stangelville with Bohemian symbols and saints.
+Old-world artisans decorated the interior of St. Lawrence Church Stangelville WI with Bohemian symbols and saints.
 It is really worth the time to go inside the sanctuary to mediate and pray.
 Bohemian-born woodcarver Joseph Swoboda shaped the exuberant tall spires of the three Gothic-style altars.
 Church builders throughout the Midwest sought Swoboda for his superb artistry.
 Three Bohemian saints adorn the altars:

 - Saint Ludmilla,